SharmaRupali/scikit-multilearn/docs/source/visualize_heatmap.rst

     pyplot.figure()
     sns.heatmap(adjacency_matrix, cmap=cmap)

-Second one to be shown is the hierarchically-clustered heatmap, for which, again, we are using a preexisting function "clustermap" from the seaborn
-library:
+Second one to be shown is the hierarchically-clustered heatmap.
+Hierarchical clustering is one of the many clustering algorithms available to join pairs of samples into groups.
+In hierarchical clustering, each sample is assigned to its own group and then the algorithm continues iteratively, joining the two most similar clusters at each step, and continuing until there is just one group.
+There is a function "clustermap" in the "seaborn" library that we are using for our representation:

 .. code-block:: python